-I wanted to share a fun idea for next weekend, a picnic under the stars, to view the Perseid Meteor Shower.
+I wanted to share a fun idea for your weekend, a picnic under the stars, to view all the great astrological events going right now.

 All of the lanterns came with a frame to hold them open which also allowed you to hook the lanterns directly on to the lighting of your choice.
 So they are super easy to use and set up quick for all your events or party needs.

-We are using Brightech 48 ft.
-Ambience Pro Incandescent String Lights, which are amazing.
+We are using Brightech String Lights, which are amazing.
 One the best set of string lights we have used, and we have several sets on various porches around our home.
-You can learn more and save 15% off your Brightech lights by clicking here.
+You can SAVE 10% off with my JENRON friends and family link.

 Once you have the bulb in place you literally just hook the paper lantern on to the light string.
 If you want them to hang higher you can use the upper loop located on the top of the light strand, which is perfect for windy conditions.
 Repeat for each light and viola, you now have floating lanterns for your garden party.Commemorate a this fun occasion, About a month ago, I was contacted by Jennifer over at, Modern Map Art about creating a custom Star Chart for our wedding anniversary.
 Now, I have to be honest I had never heard of such a thing, but I was so intrigued I just had to go and check it out.
 So here is the scoop, a star map is a picture taken of the night sky on a specific date, from your exact coordinates.
 How cool is that?
 Now you know I just had to have one of those for my anniversary!